dodyg/practical-aspnetcore/projects/5-0/orleans/hello-world-4/README.md

 This sample shows how to use Orleans with ASP.NET Core.
 In this case we are using Redis Storage.
 This means that all the messages persist beyond restart.

+- Make sure you have redis installed and running.
 - Run the app using `dotnet run`.
 - Open `localhost:5000`
 - Keep refeshing the browser.
 You will see the messages will continue to grow.